Marginal/XPlane2Blender/XPlaneReadme.txt

  - Level-of-detail is not supported.
 Any objects that are only visible from a non-zero distance are ignored.
 Export:
+ - Only Lamps and Mesh Faces are exported.
  - All objects must share a single texture (this is a limitation of the X-Plane .obj file format).
  - No use is made of the more efficient Quad_Strip and Tri_Fan objects.